How to Use ES Module

 }

-This tells Node.js to treat this directory as an ES Module, allowing you to use ESM syntax to import and export modules.
+This will tell Node.js to treat this directory as an ES Module, allowing you to import and export modules using ESM syntax.

 The complete code directory structure is as follows: